wp-plugins/add-to-any/README.txt

 5. Color chooser for your universal sharing menu

 == Changelog ==

+= .9.9.9.7 =
+* Add option: Display at the top or bottom of posts on archive pages
+ * Archive pages include Category, Tag, Author, Date, and also Search pages
+ * Fix & workaround for bbPress
+* Minor fix for WordPress widget
+* Add code to FAQ for sharing current page with hardcoded placement in theme file(s)

 = .9.9.9.6 =
 * Fix Command key character in alert box